Feedback-Dominated Accretion Flows: Additional Results

 \section{Additional Results}

-In this appendix, we show some self-consistency checks that are important for checking and motivating the different assumptions in our model. \paragraph{Supernovae rates } In \cref{fig:SN rates} we plot the supernova rates (per unit area) that are required to equal the energy feedback from the black holes in the pileup regime (using \cref{eq: SN rates}).
-Integrating these results over the self-consistent pileup radii, the lowest rate we get is about 1 supernova every $\sim$twelve years.
-These enormous supernova rates can only proceed for a small fraction of typical AGN lifetimes before creating a large enough ECO population to completely shut off star formation (within the pileup region). \paragraph{Heat mixing parameter} In \cref{fig:pileup m_phi}, we see that across all of parameter space, the pileup zone always has radii where the azimuthal heat mixing parameter $\mathfrak{M}_\varphi=1$, i.e. radii where applying marginal Toomre stability condition ($Q_{\rm T}=1$) to disk modeling would result in $\mathfrak{M}_\varphi \ll 1$.
-This illustrates the self-consistency problems in traditional, $Q_{\rm T}=1$ disks with regards to heat mixing: they will possess large azimuthal sectors that cannot be effectively heated by BH feedback. \paragraph{Gap opening} A massive enough object orbiting within a gaseous disk will open a gap in the gas, changing its subsequent interactions with the gas (e.g. it will no longer migrate in the Type I manner).
-Using the gap opening criterion parameter from \citet{Crida+06},
+In this appendix, we show some self-consistency checks that are important for checking and motivating the different assumptions in our model. \paragraph{SN rates } In \cref{fig:SN rates} we plot the SN rates (per unit area) that are required to equal the energy feedback from the BHs in the pileup regime (using \cref{eq: SN rates}).
+Integrating these results over the self-consistent pileup radii, the lowest rate we get is about one SN every $\sim 12$ years.
+These enormous SN rates can only proceed for a small fraction of typical AGN lifetimes before creating a large enough ECO population to completely shut off star formation (within the pileup region). \paragraph{Heat-mixing parameter} In \cref{fig:pileup m_phi}, we see that across all of parameter space, the pileup zone always has radii where the azimuthal heat-mixing parameter $\mathfrak{M}_\varphi=1$, i.e. radii where applying marginal Toomre stability condition ($Q_{\rm T}=1$) to disk modeling would result in $\mathfrak{M}_\varphi \ll 1$.
+This illustrates the self-consistency problems in traditional, $Q_{\rm T}=1$ disks with regards to heat mixing: they will possess large azimuthal sectors that cannot be effectively heated by BH feedback. \paragraph{Gap opening} A massive enough object orbiting within a gaseous disk will open a gap in the gas, changing its subsequent interactions with the gas (e.g. it will no longer migrate in the type I manner).
+Using the gap-opening criterion parameter from \citet{Crida+06},

 we show in \cref{fig: gap opening} that the average ECO does not open a gap.
-This result is in tension with the findings of \citet{Tagawa+20a}, likely due to the different gas disk model that they used.
+This result is in tension with the findings of \citet{Tagawa+20b}, likely due to the different gas-disk model that they used.